-The Funds, except for the Cambiar International Small Cap Fund, have adopted a shareholder servicing plan that provides that each Fund may pay financial intermediaries for certain shareholder services in an annual amount not to exceed 0.25% based on each Fund's Investor Class Shares' average daily net assets.
-The Cambiar International Small Cap Fund has adopted a shareholder servicing plan that provides that the Fund may pay financial intermediaries for certain shareholder services in an annual amount not to exceed 0.25% based on the Fund's Institutional Class Shares' average daily net assets.
-The services for which financial intermediaries are compensated under a shareholder servicing plan may include record-keeping, transaction processing for shareholders' accounts and other non-distribution-related shareholder services.
+The Funds have adopted a shareholder servicing plan that provides that each Fund may pay financial intermediaries for certain shareholder services in an annual amount not to exceed 0.25% based on each Fund's Investor Class Shares' average daily net assets.
+The services for which financial intermediaries are compensated under the shareholder servicing plan may include record-keeping, transaction processing for shareholders' accounts and other non-distribution-related shareholder services.